Admaxxer · Documentation · AI Agent

 3. User accepts.
 The client posts a follow-up message instructing the agent to re-invoke the same tool with the same arguments plus confirmed: true.
 The agent re-calls. executeTool() sees confirmed === true, runs the platform call, returns the real result.

 4. Audit.
-A row is written to ad_sync_logs with the tool name as action, the status, any error message, and the raw input payload.
+A row is written to your sync history with the tool name as action, the status, any error message, and the raw input payload.
 This is the source of truth for "what did the AI actually do".

 5. User declines.
 The client sends a "do not proceed" message.
 The agent acknowledges and moves on — it does not retry.